gyanantaran/DynamicsSimulations/problem09/README.md

 ![../media/problem09/numerical_trajectory.png](../media/problem09/numerical_trajectory.png)

-# c.
-Compare the numeric and analytics solutions?
+# Compare the numeric and analytics solutions?
 Plot time vs error.
 Plot step size and tolerances vs error.

 For various initial conditions, the numeric and analytical solutions on the same graph, I was shifting the analytic in x direction by 0.1 unit to be able view both, otherwise they were overlapping with the default tolerances, but then I ended up using a non-dynamic step size explicit solver: